Add your user to the dialout group so you don't have to do sudo screen:

 If I set the font to something I have installed locally, it works.
 This seemed suboptimal, so I'm back

-now that I know how to use the scrollback mode.
+to screen now that I know how to use the scrollback mode.